 Things to know when you visit Batumi Georgia

-It is funny to start with this.
-I am sorry I am Dutch and one of the first things I learned when I visited Batumi was that Marijuana is legalized very recently.
+It is funny to start with this I know, but I am sorry I am Dutch and one of the first things I learned when I visited Batumi was that Marijuana is ldecriminalized very recently.
 Not that I smoke by the way!
 It is just when I say I am Dutch people start talking about it!
-The fact that it is legalized as one of the first countries in the world shows that Georgia is a very liberal and open country.
+The fact that it is decriminalized as one of the first countries in the world shows that Georgia is a very liberal and open country!

 2. Las Vegas of the Black Sea

 One of the first things you will notice when you travel to Batumi is that there are casinos everywhere.
 Therefore the city is sometimes called the Las Vegas of the Black Sea.
 Obviously Batumi tourism generates a lot of income from nearby Turkey that is only about 20 kilometers away and where gambling is forbidden.

 3. Traveling to Batumi is very safe